Wireless-Innovation-Forum/Spectrum-Access-System/src/harness/certs/README.md

   `unrecognized_root_ca`, and corresponding trusted client certificates bundle.
   Used on security test test_WINNF_FT_S_SCS_6.

 * `corrupted_client.cert`: corrupted 'client.cert' certificate where the 20th character have been changed.
-This is generated during the execution of test_WINNF_FT_S_SCS_7
   Used on security test test_WINNF_FT_S_SCS_7.

 * `self_signed_client.cert`: self signed certificate of client (CBSD) signed by client.key